I’m Not Black, I’m Kanye

 The incentives toward a grand ego were ever-present.
 I was asked to speak on matters which my work evidenced no knowledge of.
 I was invited to do a speaking tour via private jet.
 I was asked to direct a music video.
 I began to understand how and why famous writers falter, because writing is hard and there are “writers” who only do that work because they have to.
 But it was now clear there was another way—a life of lectures, visiting-writer gigs, galas, prize committees.
 There were dark expectations.
 I remember going with a friend to visit an older black writer, an elder statesman.
 He sized me up and the first thing he said to me was, “You must be getting all the pussy now.”

 What I felt, in all of this, was a profound sense of social isolation.
-I would walk into a room, knowing that some facsimile of me, some mix of interviews, book clubs and private assessment, had preceded me.
+I would walk into a room, knowing that some facsimile of me, some mix of interviews, book clubs, and private assessment, had preceded me.
 The loss of friends, of comrades, of community, was gut-wrenching.
 I grew skeptical and distant.
 I avoided group dinners.
 In conversation, I sized everyone up, convinced that they were trying to extract something from me.
 And this is where the paranoia began, because the vast majority of people were kind and normal.
 But I never knew when that would fail to be the case.

 On top of the skewed incentives, the wrecked friendships, the paranoia, the ruin of community, there was a part of me that I was left to confront.
-I was the loneliest I’d ever felt in my life—and part of me loved it, loved the way I’d walk into a restaurant in New York and make the wait disappear, loved the random swag, the green Air-Force Ones, the blue joggers.
+I was the loneliest I’d ever felt in my life—and part of me loved it, loved the way I’d walk into a restaurant in New York and make the wait disappear, loved the random swag, the green Air Force Ones, the blue joggers.
 I loved the movie stars, rappers, and ballplayers who cited my work, and there was so much more out there waiting to be loved.
 I loved my small fame because, though I had brokered a peace with all my Baltimore ordinariness, with how I faded into a crowd, with how unremarkable I really was—and though I decided to till, as Emerson says, my own plot of ground, whole other acres now appeared before me.
 It almost didn’t matter whether I claimed those acres or not, because who are you if, even as you do good, you feel the desire to do evil?
 The terrible thing about that small fame was how it undressed me, stripped me of self-illusion, and showed how easily I could be swept away, how part of me wanted to be swept away, and even if no one ever saw it, even if I never acted on it, I now knew it, knew that I could love that small fame in the same terrible way that I want to live forever, in that way, to paraphrase Walcott, that drowned sailors loved the sea.

 But I did not drown.
 I felt the gravity of that small fame, feel its gravity even now, and it revealed securities as sure as it did insecurities, reasons to preserve the peace.
 I really did love to write—the irreplaceable thrill of transforming a blank page, the search for the right word, like pieces of a puzzle, the surgery of stitching together odd paragraphs.
 I loved how it belonged to me, a private act of creation, a fact that dissipated the moment I stepped in front of a crowd.
 So, that really was me.
 But more importantly, I think, were things beyond me, the pre-fame web of connections around me—child, spouse, brothers, sisters, friends—the majority of whom held fast and remained.